Bayesian Inference of Neutron Star Properties in $f(Q)$ Gravity Using NICER Observations: Summary and outlook

 \section{Summary and outlook}

-We employed Bayesian inference with three modified gravity $f(Q)$ models Linear, Logarithmic and Exponential by integrating astrophysical constraints from NICER mass-radius measurements.
+We employed Bayesian inference with three modified gravity $f(Q)$ models linear, logarithmic and exponential by integrating astrophysical constraints from NICER mass-radius measurements.
 The NICER data includes PSR J0030+0451, PSR J0740+6620, PSRJ0437+4715, and PSRJ0614+3329.
 For the first time in the literature on $f(Q)$ gravity, this analysis systematically confronts the theory with neutron star observables in the strong field regime.

-The Exponential model appeared as the statistically preferred choice, supported by multiple lines of evidence: its \( Q_0 \) parameter is the most tightly constrained ($-0.35^{+0.20}_{-0.36}$), its posterior distributions of all parameters are nearly Gaussian and unimodal.
-In contrast, the Logarithmic model shows broader parameter uncertainties and mild degeneracies, particularly for \( \beta \) ($1.11^{+2.52}_{-3.02}$).
+The exponential model appeared as the statistically preferred choice, supported by multiple lines of evidence: its \( Q_0 \) parameter is the most tightly constrained ($-0.35^{+0.20}_{-0.36}$), its posterior distributions of all parameters are nearly Gaussian and unimodal.
+In contrast, the logarithmic model shows broader parameter uncertainties and mild degeneracies, particularly for \( \beta \) ($1.11^{+2.52}_{-3.02}$).
 While it predicts the highest maximum neutron-star mass (\( 2.36\,M_\odot \)).
-The Linear model exhibits pronounced bimodality in its \( \alpha \) posterior and the broadest \( Q_0 \) distribution, reflecting strong parameter degeneracies that reduce its statistical credibility.
-The tidal deformability $\Lambda_{1.4}$ and radius $R_{1.4}$ for Exponential model found to be $156.95^{+84.02}_{-41.73}$ and $11.27^{+0.53}_{-0.36}$, respectively.
+The linear model exhibits pronounced bimodality in its \( \alpha \) and \( Q_0 \) posterior and the broadest \( \alpha \) distribution, reflecting strong parameter degeneracies that reduce its statistical credibility.
+The tidal deformability $\Lambda_{1.4}$ and radius $R_{1.4}$ for exponential model found to be $156.95^{+84.02}_{-41.73}$ and $11.27^{+0.53}_{-0.36}$, respectively.One of the most significant findings of this work is that all three observationally constrained $f(Q)$ models robustly predict maximum neutron star masses exceeding $2.5\,M_{\odot}$.
+The corresponding $95\%$ confidence regions of the mass--radius relation consistently enter the lower mass gap ($\sim 2.5$--$5\,M_{\odot}$), a regime where the nature of compact objects remains unresolved.
+This result is not imposed by construction but emerges directly from the Bayesian-constrained parameter space, demonstrating that the modified gravity effects enhance the high-density gravitational support and allow substantially heavier stable configurations than typically expected within standard GR frameworks.
+The presence of stable neutron stars in the mass-gap region therefore constitutes testable prediction of the present $f(Q)$ models.
+Future precise mass measurements in this regime could provide a powerful discriminator between GR and extended gravity scenarios.